Accessibility and transportation

 - From Ponta Negra, taking the university’s “circular” bus: the bus 73 and the bus 26 stop at a mall called Via Direta and the bus 54 and the bus 46 stop a short distance from the mall.
 Both stops are close to where you get the “circular” bus (there will soon be an accurate map here of how to get there).
 This bus is free of charge.

 - The “circular” stops at the main points in the campus.
 If getting the “direto” route, get off at the “Reitoria” (most people will get off here) and walk to the Amphitheaters (walk straight uphill, then turn right when the road turns).
 If taking the “inverso” route, get off at the Centro de Ciência e Tecnologia.

 - From the north part of town, taking the “circular” bus: get off at the mall called Natal Shopping and walk across the overpass, then go to the “circular stop”.

-There are many, many places to stay around the UFRN campus (Ponta Negra).
+There are many, many other places to stay in Ponta Negra.
 Some suggestions are: